odhis101/odhis102/README.md

 I am a passionate developer, I love challenging myself to solve real world problems with code.
 I am also ever learning trying to new or better ways to solve familiar challenges.
-My favourite languages are php and python ... just putting that out there :)
+My favourite languages are php, javascript and python ... just putting that out there :)

 <!---
 odhis101/odhis101 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.